-4 > Execute Python scripts to extract statistical data for both Facebook and Twitter
+Execute Python scripts to extract statistical data for both Facebook and Twitter

-5 > Extracted statistical data needs to be stored in SQL database in order to perform aggregation of the statistics and convert multiple rows for each celebrity to one unique row, SQL database allows you to perform joins on the Celebrity name for the statistical parameters from Facebook and Twitter.
+Extracted statistical data, needs to be stored in SQL database in order to perform aggregation of the statistics and convert multiple rows for each celebrity to one unique row, SQL database allows you to perform joins on the Celebrity name for the statistical parameters from Facebook and Twitter.

-6 > Final data output from SQL database is a table which provides one row for each celebrity and has all the parameters required for statistical modeling.
+Final data output from SQL database is a table which provides one row for each celebrity and has all the parameters required for statistical modeling.

-7 > R is used for Statistical Modeling and Linear Regression on the structured Celebrity data.
+R-Programming language is used for Statistical Modeling and Linear Regression on the structured Celebrity data.

 Data & Variable Description